Free Assessment

 Reduction in asthma exacerbations

-A meta-analysis found that sublingual immunotherapy in patients with allergic asthma led to significant reductions in asthma symptom scores, rescue inhaler use, and steroid requirements — offering a disease-modifying approach rather than symptom control alone.
+A meta-analysis found that sublingual immunotherapy in patients with allergic asthma led to significant reductions in asthma symptom scores, rescue inhaler use, and steroid requirements.

 Normansell et al., Cochrane Database Syst Rev, 2015